Spendthrift Farm: History

 In 1966, Majestic Prince was foaled at Spendthrift, bred by Combs.
 The famous son of Raise A Native later was returned to the farms and died there in 1981.
 In 1979, the great Triple Crown winner Seattle Slew was retired to stud and stood at Spendthrift until 1987.

 Spendthrift Farms went public in 1983.
 In 1984, Queen Elizabeth II visited Spendthrift Farms to view not only Seattle Slew but also Affirmed as possible studs for her stable of Thoroughbreds containing 22 broodmares.

 In 1984, the Keeneland Association honored Spendthrift Farm with its Mark of Distinction for their contribution to Keeneland and the Thoroughbred industry.

 In 1988, Spendthrift Farms filed for bankruptcy.
 The farm was acquired out of bankruptcy the next year by Terry McBrayer, Curtis C. Green, Henry "Cap" Hershey, and William du Pont III.

 Spendthrift Farms was sold in a foreclosure auction to MetLife in 1993.
 MetLife resold it to lawyer Ted Taylor the next year.

-In 1995, Spendthrift Farm was the victor in a landmark case about separation of powers before the Supreme Court of the United States.
+Spendthrift Farm is also known for having been a respondent in a landmark case about separation of powers.
+In Plaut v.
+Spendthrift Farm, Inc., 514 U.S. 211 (1995), the Supreme Court of the United States held that federal courts cannot be legally required by Congress to reconsider final judgments in previously adjudicated cases.
+It was a 7-2 ruling with six justices in the majority with one writing a concurring opinion and two in a dissenting opinion.
+The majority opinion was written by Associate Justice Antonin Scalia.

 In 2000, the farm was acquired by Bruce Klein.
 In 2004, B. Wayne Hughes, the founder of Public Storage, purchased the historic farm.

 In 2020, as part of an ownership group with MyRaceHorse Stable, Madaket Stables, and Starlight Racing, Spendthrift was named the leading owner for North American earnings due to a successful season for Authentic.